-When I personally hear the word entitlement, I think of a spoiled brat who feels that he/she should be treated in a special way.
+When I hear the word entitlement, I think of a spoiled brat who feels that he/she should be treated specially.
 What I never considered, was that I too could be characterized as someone who felt entitled.

 I know some reading this post may think the expectations I described above are fairly reasonable and not consider them feelings of entitlement.
 What I have learned, during my lifetime, is that it is dangerous not only to your self-esteem but also to your valued relationships to think or feel you are “due” some level of treatment.